HbbTV-Association/ReferenceApplication/tools/README.md

 ClearKey drm license server script to be used as LAURL address for dash players.
 This script returns kid=key value pair by given kid parameter.

+`test/laurl_pr.php`

+Playready drm license proxy script to be used as LAURL address for dash players.
+This script allows debugging of soapxml request and response payloads.

 `RegisterDRM_MicrosoftTest.py`

 Generates Microsoft Playready test server license urls for kid=key value pairs.